Engineering

 - The combination/hybrid CV format is exactly what it sounds like.
 You combine the best parts of a functional CV with a reverse-chronological CV.
 This is done by including a skills section first, followed by your experience.
 It immediately shows employers your skill set and experience.

-Engineering is certainly a field with ample opportunities for career progression.
-In 2025, reverse-chronology formatted CVs are ideal for engineers because they highlight your most recent experience first, as well as a growth in responsibilities over time.
-Additionally, this format allows you to include more details for more recent positions and less information for older roles.
+Engineering is definitely a field that has plenty of opportunities for career progression. in 2026, reverse-chronology formatted resumes are best for engineers because they show your most recent experience first, as well as an increase in responsibilities over time.
+Also, this format lets you include more details for more recent positions and less information for older jobs.

-Formatting your engineering CV’s header and contact information
+How to format your engineering resume’s header and contact information

 You’ll want your header to stand out professionally.
 Many of the resume examples we have show your name in large letters at the top of your CV.
 We recommend the following: